Procom Technology: Foundation (1987–1992)

 Procom Technology was founded by Alex Razm'joo, Nick Shahrestany, Frank Alaghband, and Alex Aydin, in Irvine, California, in 1987.
 All four founders were Iranian-born immigrants who had worked various computer industry jobs while studying at the University of California, Irvine.
 Both Razm'joo and Shahrestany previously worked for CMS Enhancements, another data storage product firm based in Irvine.
 The four founded Procom with $40,000 in start-up capital.

 In August 1987, they released their first product, an external 5.25-inch floppy disk drive intended for use with IBM's new PS/2 line of personal computers, which replaced the IBM PC's 5.25-inch floppy disk format of choice with the new 3.5-inch floppy disk format, invented by Sony in 1982.
 The product was fairly successful, and by 1988 the company posted $2.5 million in annual revenue.

 In the late 1980s, the company released a family of external hard drives that combined with software for the Macintosh and IBM PC and compatibles allowed data to be stored and transferred between them.
 The company's revenue reached $12 million in 1989 and $18 million in 1990.
-In 1991, the company employed 125 from their office in Irvine and posted sales of $28 million.
+In 1991, the company employed 125 from its office in Irvine and posted sales of $28 million.

 In 1992, the company moved its headquarters within Irvine to a larger 62,000-square-foot warehouse and shortly thereafter announced their intentions to go public.
-The company backed out of their initial public offering that year, however.
+The company backed out of its initial public offering that year, however.